-Baby Bootcamp is a 2 hour infant (3 to 18 months) developmental program that covers social interaction, physical activity, cognitive learning and plenty of time for play!
+Baby Bootcamp is an infant (3 to 18 months) developmental program that covers social interaction, physical activity, cognitive learning and plenty of time for play!

 The first year of a child’s life is one of the most important moments of our development.
 This is when we establish our cognitive, emotional, and physical foundations that will carry into our adulthood.